Durdana Rehman: Career

-Rehman made her debut as an actress in 1975 in Urdu film Paisa which was a silver jubilee film at the box office.
+Rehman made her debut as an actress in the 1975 Urdu film Paisa which was a silver jubilee film at the box office.
 She appeared in films Sayyan Anari, Baray Mian Deevanay, Khak Aur Khoon, Ab Ghar Janay Do, Aurat Raj, Dehshat, Dubai Chalo, Sohra Tay Jawai, Anokha Daaj, Bara Aadmi and Maula Dad.
 Later she appeared in films Riksha Driver, Shah Zaman, Sheeshay Ka Dil Lohay Kay Haath, Babul Dian Galian, Balocha Tay Daku, Da Sheshay Zra, Doli Tay Hathkari, Gernail Singh, Griftar, Turkhamar, Silsila, Masti Khan, Malka and Dillan Day Souday.

 In 1984 she starred in film Ishq Nachaway Gali Gali with Ayaz Naik and Sabiha Khanum.
 The film was a super hit at the box office and she won Nigar Award for Best Actress for her role.

 Rehman also sang songs in films and radio then she worked in films Meena Sur Angar Day, Bandish, Shama Chah Baligi Patangan Razi, Mohabtan Sachian, Jhoomar, Baghi, Puttar Makhan Gujjar Da, Ranjhay Hath Gandasa, Sahib Ji and Fiker Not.

 She has worked in over one hundred films.
 In 2011 she worked in drama Hulla Ray along with Asma Abbas, Fareeha Jabeen, Kashif Mehmood and Ashraf Khan which aired on TV One.
 Then she started working in dramas and she appeared in drama Salma and Sotailay on PTV and in May 2022 she also launched her own YouTube Channel in which she does interviews of actors and actresses.

 Personal life

-Rehman married film director Aslam Dar and they had two children: a son name Salman Rehman and a daughter name Maham Rehman a singer.
-Durdana's sister Nadia Ali is a actress.
+Rehman married film director Aslam Dar and they had two children: a son named Salman Rehman and a daughter named Maham Rehman, a singer.
+Durdana's sister Nadia Ali is an actress.